CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 ### Usage

-Once the driver is created, place it in the following directory (this is the default installation directory):
+After creating the driver, place it in the following directory (the default installation directory):

 ![Driver directory](./media/weighting-device-drivers/driver-directory.webp)

-Now, the driver should be available in the list in CompuTec Gateway Manager (please check the top screenshot on this page).
+Now, the driver should appear in the list within CompuTec Gateway Manager (refer to the top screenshot on this page).

+---